 The second essential of course is sunscreen.
 While there’s been a push in the last couple of years to mineral rather than ‘chemical’ sunscreens, they’re all chemicals and all have pros and cons.
 One of the reasons given for choosing mineral options is a reduced risk of skin irritation but this does vary depending on the individual.
 I get redness, heat and itching to varying degrees from many mineral sunscreen products, these are the ones that include zinc oxide and titanium dioxide as their active ingredient so it’s taken a bit of research and discomfort to find products that don’t react on me.

-Fortunately I have found some that are comfortable to wear, they look good on the skin both on their own or under makeup and I can totally rely on them to do the job even on the most hot and humid day.
+Fortunately, I have found some that are comfortable to wear, they look good on the skin both on their own or under makeup and I can totally rely on them to do the job even on really hot and humid days.

 For the face I prefer Biore Watery Essence, it’s SPF 50+ and PA++++ which means it has the highest level rating for blocking both the UVA (aging) and UVB (burning) rays.
 It’s got a cooling liquid, gel texture and applies quickly and evenly with great coverage so I don’t miss bits.
 It drys quickly and isn’t visible on the skin but leaves a smooth finish that’s a great base for makeup.
 I use it 365 days a year and it’s never broken me out or given the slightest irritation, you really don’t know you’re wearing it.
 While no solution is perfect for topping up once the makeup is on, it is important to do, the light texture of this one gets the job done and leaves my makeup intact (as much as humidity allows).
 I just spread it between my fingertips then press on lightly avoiding rubbing.